browserengineering/book/book/styles.md

 Exercises
 =========

 *Fonts*: Implement the `font-family` property, an inheritable property that names which font should be used in an element.
-Make `code` fonts use some nice monospaced font like `Courier`.
+Make text inside `<code>` elements use a nice monospaced font like `Courier`.
 Beware the font cache.

 *Width/Height*: Add support to block layout objects for the `width` and `height` properties.
 These can either be a pixel value, which